 Term Definition Grievance An expression of dissatisfaction about any matter other than an adverse action.
 This includes the quality of care received, the services provided or personal treatment (for example, rudeness or conduct of a provider, health plan or agency staff).
 Office of Administrative Hearing (OAH) The OAH handles coordinating the hearings on behalf of AHCCCS Administration.
-Office of Administrative Legal Services (OALS) Helps OAH with the coordination of the appeals process on behalf of AHCCCS program customers.
+Office of the General Counsel (OGC) Helps OAH with the coordination of the appeals process on behalf of AHCCCS program customers.

-Grievances must be filed with the Office of Administrative Legal Services (OALS) within 60 days of the date the action happened or notice was sent:
+Grievances must be filed with the Office of the General Counsel (OGC) within 60 days of the date the action happened, or notice was sent: